ktiwari9/example_ws/README.md

 Before you start, make sure you have Docker installed on your system.

+For this, you can go through the video lecture on [setting up Docker & VS Code](https://youtu.be/YgSkzPHKqhg?si=kYteMMlGn7VWomqJ).

 ## Getting Started

 ### Building the Docker Image